Marc Porel

 Marc Michel Marrier de Lagatinerie (3 January 1949 – 15 August 1983), known professionally as Marc Porel, was a Swiss-born French film actor.
 He appeared in 40 films between 1967 and 1983.

-Life
+Life and career

+Porel was born in Lausanne, Switzerland in 1949.
+He was the son of Jacqueline Porel (1918-2012), a French actress and granddaughter of Gabrielle Réjane, and Gérard Landry, an Argentine-born actor.

+He made his film debut at age 18 in Costa-Gavras' Shock Troops.
+This was followed by major roles in The Sicilian Clan (1969) and La Horse (1970), both starring Jean Gabin.
+In 1970, he appeared in Georges Lautner's The Road to Salina.
+He was a leading man in Édouard Molinaro's The Most Gentle Confessions and Un peu de soleil dans l'eau froide (both 1971).

+Beginning with the Lucio Fulci's 1972 giallo Don't Torture a Duckling, Porel worked primarily in Italian films.
+He had supporting roles in two films directed by Luchino Visconti: Ludwig (1973) and his final film The Innocent (1976).
+That same year, he was the lead in a poliziottesco film, Live Like a Cop, Die Like a Man, in which he played one half of a buddy cop duo with Ray Lovelock.
+One of his last acting roles was in Il Marchese del Grillo (1981), an Alberto Sordi period comedy.

+Personal life

-Marc Michel Marrier de Lagatinerie was born in Lausanne, Switzerland on 3 January 1949, the son of Jacqueline Porel (1918-2012), an actress and granddaughter of Gabrielle Réjane, and Gérard Landry, an actor.
-He had three half siblings, one from an affair his mother had with the singer Henri Salvador : his brother Jean-Marie Périer, and two from her marriage to actor François Périer : his brother Jean-Pierre and sister Anne-Marie.
+Porel had three half siblings, one from an affair his mother had with the singer Henri Salvador : his brother Jean-Marie Périer, and two from her marriage to actor François Périer : his brother Jean-Pierre and sister Anne-Marie.

 He was married twice, first to French model Bénédicte Lacoste, with whom he had a daughter.
 They divorced, and he remarried to Italian actress Barbara Magnolfi.
+In the early 1970s, he was in a romantic relationship with Nathalie Delon.

 Death

-Porel died in Casablanca on 15 August 1983 of a heroin overdose.
+Following the death of his half-brother Jean-Pierre, Porel became increasingly relient on heroin.
+He died of an overdose in Casablanca on 15 August 1983.
 He is buried at Passy Cemetery in Paris with his family.